Communication Service for the Deaf

 Communication Service for the Deaf (CSD) is a global social impact organization founded in 1975 by Benjamin Soukup.
-CSD provides technologies, resources, and services that benefit the deaf and hard of hearing community.
+CSD provides technologies, resources, and services that benefit the deaf and hard-of-hearing community.

 CSD is made up of several divisions that are each focused on meeting different needs within the deaf community.
 These include interpreting and customer service platforms, job training, educational resources, engineering insights and services, advocacy, and business development support.

-Communication Service for the Deaf is a virtual company with 1,000 employees located across the United States.
-CEO, Christopher Soukup is a third-generation deaf person who took on the role of CEO after his father, Benjamin, retired.

 Mission

 CSD is a deaf-led social impact organization with the mission of identifying and cultivating opportunities for deaf people to achieve success through multiple approaches: service delivery, communication solutions, innovation engineering, impact investing, and community building.